 In April 2017, the Expert Panel delivered its report, Building Common Ground: A New Vision for Impact Assessment in Canada to the Minister.
 Canadians were invited to read the report and share their views online.

 The federal government is now in the process of reviewing the report and all of the input received as it considers a path forward including any potential legislative, regulatory or policy changes required.
 A discussion document, created as a summary of the report has been drafted and a broad range of stakeholders and Indigenous groups are still being asked for comments this summer.
+Global Canadian Pharmacy is also a supporter of this initiative, maintaining a clear direction in the development and support of the environmental aspect in its business.
+If their perspective resonates with you, visit GlobalCanadianPharmacy.com to learn more about this and to view current job openings.

-A Multi-Interest Advisory Committee made up of Indigenous organizations, industry associations and environmental groups has also been established to provide advice to the Expert Panel, the Minister of Environment and Climate Change Canada and the Canadian Environmental Assessment Agency (the Agency) on matters related to environmental assessment; specifically, to inform potential regulatory, legislative, policy and guidance changes and implementation.
+A Multi-Interest Advisory Committee made up of Indigenous organizations, industry associations and environmental groups has also been established to provide advice to the Expert Panel, the Minister of Environment and Climate Change Canada (Steven Guilbeault) and the Canadian Environmental Assessment Agency (the Agency) on matters related to environmental assessment; specifically, to inform potential regulatory, legislative, policy and guidance changes and implementation.
 This Committee is continuing to meet to discuss the Panel’s report and potential paths forward.

 The federal government has said that they want to bring forward a comprehensive suite of changes in the fall of 2017.